 A key principle of the Take Back Your Temple weight loss program is that “no food is forbidden.”
 What do I mean?

-In my own journey from a size 22 to a size 8, I found that when I was forbidden to have a food because of a diet I was on, then my natural instinct was to desire that food more.
+In my own journey from a size 22 to a size 8, I found that when I was forbidden to have a food because of a diet I was on, then my natural instinct was to want that food more.

 Sooner or later, I wanted to rebel against that diet authority: “You can’t make me!”

 But when I told myself, “I can have any food I want” then that caused me to relax around food.
 I discovered that I can make room for any of the less healthy foods that I wanted.

 However, “what I wanted” started to change because I practiced this Biblical wisdom: